 Beagles were originally bred as scenthounds, which means they were used to track small games such as rabbits and hares.
 Today, they are still used for this purpose in many countries including the United States.
 Beagles make great companion dogs and are part of many families.

 They are also known as being one of the best breeds of dogs for children.
 If you are thinking about getting a beagle, there are a few things you should know about them.
-Beagles are very active dogs and need plenty of exercises.
+Beagles are very active dogs and need plenty of exercise.
 They enjoy going for walks and playing fetch.
 Beagles also have a strong sense of smell and can be used for tracking purposes.

 Beagles are not the best guard dogs because they are friendly with everyone, even strangers.
 Beagles are medium-sized dogs and weigh between 20 and 24 pounds.
 They have short, smooth coats that can be any color including black, brown, white, or a mix of these colors.

 They are known for being friendly, loyal, and loving dogs.
 They make great companion animals and are part of many families.
 If you are thinking about getting a beagle, there are a few things you should know about them.
-Beagles are very active dogs and need plenty of exercises.
+Beagles are very active dogs and need plenty of exercise.
 They enjoy going for walks and playing fetch.

 Another Interesting Read: What is the temperament of a border terrier?